Eclo/azure-iot-netmf-sim800h/README.md

 The application structure is very straightforward:

 1. setup the SIM800H module
-2. setup the client connection to an Azure IoT Hub
+2. setup the client connection to Azure IoT Hub
-3. update RTC from time server
+3. update RTC from time server (this is absolutly necessary because authentication tokens depend on accurate date/time)
 4. send messages to an Azure IoT device (D2C)
 5. waits for messages for a device (C2D)